-From the mountain to the ocean, there is a connection.
+From the mountain and the ocean, there is connection.
 Mauka to makai.
 This is where the work begins.

-Mauka Makai Generalº grew out of daily life in Kula——our home in Upcountry Maui, a small garden and rows of flowers, the kitchen, the workshop, the creative studio, and the long road between towns as the weather moves across the slopes of Haleakalā.
+Mauka Makai Generalº grew out of daily life in Kula — our home in Upcountry Maui, a small garden and rows of flowers, the kitchen, the workshop, the print table, and the long road between towns as the weather moves across the slopes of Haleakalā.

-Moses Aipa is an artist, designer, and woodworker.
-Alana Kysar is a cookbook author, recipe developer, photographer, and grower.
+Moses Aipa is an artist, designer, woodworker, and printer — his practice shaped by years working across progressive lifestyle, technology, and creative industries.
+Alana Kysar is a cookbook author, recipe developer, photographer, and grower — her practice rooted in Hawaiʻi and reaching well beyond it.
 Mauka Makai Generalº is a life shared between studio and kitchen, workshop and farm.

 Hawaiʻi is our anchor.
-The culture teaches us how to pay attention——to materials, to weather, to community, to the responsibility of where we live.
-From that foundation, we look outward, toward people and places beyond, and bring that exchange back home.
+The culture teaches us how to pay attention — to materials, to weather, to community, to the responsibility of where we live.
+From that foundation we look outward, and bring that exchange back home.

 Aloha.